scrtlabs/secret-raffle/README.md

 Also, don't spam the contract with random accounts.
 We know we didn't limit the contract.
 Thanks:)

-The contract address for the testnet is: `TBD`
+The contract address for the testnet is: `secret1h74ummlyfp6zk0cf3394yx5vn92t37g4h6hjjm`

 ## Description
 This is a simple raffle game.
 The 'Raffle Host' will deploy an instance of this contract.